 Hi, I’m Nathan Aguilera, author of the Foodie Flashpacker blog.
-Over five years ago, I left my job at an Oklahoma City law firm and embarked on a journey around the world.
+Nearly six years ago, I left my job at an Oklahoma City law firm and embarked on a journey around the world.

 At the time, I thought I would only be gone for 6 months, but the more I travelled, the longer my bucket list became.

 I met so many phenomenal people as I went, and it seems like everyone had a new, different recommendation for me: “if you like Spain then you’d LOVE Portugal” or “if you thought the diving was good in Thailand, you would love it in the Philippines“.
 Even now, after more than five years of traveling, my list is longer than when I started.

 What is a foodie flashpacker?